-Stipends are considered on a per-person basis, meaning that both husband and wife could be receiving a stipend.
+Stipends are considered on a per-person basis, meaning that both a husband and wife could be receiving a stipend.
 So long as each person is receiving \$200 or less per month, both are excluded.
+If the stipend exceeds \$200 per month, the entire amount is included in annual income.

-- A. Third party verification from the owner/management company employing the resident to perform tasks for the property. - 6.4.11 Income Received by a Resident of an Intermediate Care Facility for the Mentally Retarded or for the Developmentally Disabled (ICF/MR or ICF/DD) and Assisted Living Units in Elderly Developments - A. An intermediate care facility is a group home for mentally retarded or developmentally disabled individuals (ICF/MR or ICF/DD).
-The term "intermediate care facility" is one used by state mental health departments for group homes serving these residents. - B. Assisted living units are units in properties developed for elderly residents with project-based Section 8 assistance or straight tax credits. - C. The local agency responsible for Medicaid provides funds directly to group home operators and assisted living providers for services. - D. Annual income at an ICF/MR, ICF/DD, or assisted living unit must include: - 1.
-The SSI payment a tenant receives or the facility receives on behalf of the tenant; plus - 2.
+- A. Third party verification from the owner/management company employing the resident to perform tasks for the property. - 12.
+Income Received by a Resident of an Intermediate Care Facility for the Mentally Retarded or for the Developmentally Disabled (ICF/MR or ICF/DD) and Assisted Living Units in Elderly Developments

+An intermediate care facility is a group home for mentally retarded or developmentally disabled individuals (ICF/MR or ICF/DD).
+The term "intermediate care facility" is one used by state mental health departments for group homes serving these residents.

+Assisted living units are units in properties developed for elderly residents with project-based Section 8 assistance or straight tax credits.

+The local agency responsible for Medicaid provides funds directly to group home operators and assisted living providers for services.

+Annual income at an ICF/MR, ICF/DD, or assisted living unit must include:

+- 1. The SSI payment a tenant receives or the facility receives on behalf of the tenant; plus - 2.
 All other income the tenant receives from sources other than SSI that are not excluded from income by HUD regulations (see Section 9.6, Excluded Income).
+Examples of

-Examples of other sources of income include wages, pensions, income from sheltered workshops, income from a trust, or other interest income. - 3.
+- other sources of income include wages, pensions, income from sheltered workshops, income from a trust, or other interest income. - 3.
 The personal allowance of an individual residing in an ICF/MR or ICF/DD is not included in annual income.
-If the owner is unable to determine the actual amount of the personal allowance, use \$30. - E. Annual income does not include the enhanced benefit portion of the SSI that is provided to pay for services. - 6.4.12 Actual Income Distributed from Trust Funds that are not Revocable by or Under the Control of Any Member of the Tenant Family
+If the owner is unable to determine the actual amount of the personal allowance, use \$30.

+Annual income does not include the enhanced benefit portion of the SSI that is provided to pay for services.

+13. Actual Income Earned from Trust Funds that are Revocable and Under the Control of Any Member of the Household

-A trust can be either revocable or non-revocable; and, depending on how it is set up, may be considered as income, as an asset, OR BOTH.
-A definition of trusts can be found in the asset section under Section 6.6.
+A trust can be either revocable or non-revocable.
+Actual income earned regardless of whether it is distributed should be considered income to the beneficiary at the time it is received by the trust.

-If only the income (and none of the principal) from the trust is currently available to a family member, the income is counted in annual income, but the trust is not included in the calculation of income from assets.

-When a tenant places an asset in a non-revocable trust but continues to receive income from the trust, the income is added to annual income and the trust is counted as an asset disposed of for less than market value for two years.
-Following the two-year period, the owner will count only the actual income distributed from the trust to the tenant.
+When a tenant places an asset in a non-revocable trust it is counted as an asset disposed of for less than market value for two years.